 While tailgating accidents have the potential to result in catastrophic damages and serious injuries, nearly all tailgating accidents are preventable provided that the driver of the tailgating motor vehicle had been more careful and kept a great distance from other vehicles on the road.Requirements Of A Tailgating Claim

 When tailgating accidents occur, victims are frequently able to receive financial compensation from the driver who is responsible for the collisions that occurred.
-A plaintiff must first establish that a driver’s tailgating actions were negligent, which is a legal term used to described when an individual’s actions fall below the established standard of care.
+A plaintiff and their Atlanta attorney must first establish that a driver’s tailgating actions were negligent, which is a legal term used to described when an individual’s actions fall below the established standard of care.
 Accident victims must also demonstrate that the tailgating driver’s actions were the direct cause of damages.
 Demonstrating that negligence occurred during a tailgating accidents frequently requires individuals to use medical reports, witness testimony, police reports, and in some cases even reconstruction evidence.Ways To Avoid A Tailgating Accident

 Fortunately, there are several driving techniques that motorists can utilize to avoid becoming involved in a tailgating accident, which include the following:

 - Maintain An Adequate Distance.
 All motor vehicle drivers should allow for adequate distance between their vehicle and the vehicle that is traveling in front of them.
 If a nearby vehicle is either a motorcycle or a large truck, motorists should make sure to leave an even larger amount of space.
 A good rule is to allow ten feet of distance for every increment of ten miles per hour an individual is driving.